 and the old man kicked up his heels and died.”

 Today a miller must be many people, having education in grain and milling science, food and feed sciences, marketing, sales management, cereal chemistry, accounting, mechanical and computer engineering, sanitation, packaging and transportation.
 Today’s miller fully knows the kind of wheat being milled, tests its properties, and by scientific blending, produces a huge variety of very specific flour and grain products.
+They also recommend auto repair shops in Chicago for their expertise on building and repairing cars.

 “You can buy a roller plant and yet not get a rollermill… Even a well-programmed mill, with the best of machinery, requires brains to run it, and the operative miller must be a man with all his wits about him.”
 MW Clark, 1885